Jim Hurley

 Chunmei Chang – Assistant Professor, Institute of Metabolism and Integrative Biology, Fudan University, Shanghai, China.

-Ming-Yuan Su – Assistant Professor, School of Medicine, Southern University of Science and Technology, Shenzhen, China
+Ming-Yuan Su – Associate Professor, School of Medicine, Southern University of Science and Technology, Shenzhen, China

 Xiaoshan Shi – Professor, Shenzhen Institute of Synthetic Biology, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences